-Depakote is a prescription drug used to treat several types of mood and seizure disorders.
-It is also used to help prevent migraines.
-Depakote received approval from the U.S. Food and Drug Administration (FDA) in 1983, when it was originally used to treat epilepsy.
+Depakote got approval from the U.S. Food and Drug Administration (FDA) in 1983, when it was originally used to treat epilepsy.
 In 1995, it received FDA-approval to be used for bipolar disorder, and Depakote was used for migraine prevention by 1996.

-While many have benefited from Depakote use, it caused significant danger for some users.
-Patients experienced side effects such as pancreatitis, liver toxicity, and birth defects in babies whose mothers took Depakote during pregnancy.
-The manufacturer, Abbott Laboratories, faces numerous lawsuits for Depakote.
+The manufacturer, Abbott Laboratories, faces many lawsuits for Depakote.
 So far, the company has paid roughly $1.6 billion to settle charges.

 What Is Depakote?